“Picture-perfect chateau with stunning food and self-catering villas for 2-8, set amid vineyards near the Canal du Midi; ideal for families”

 Cleaning and hygiene

 Enhanced cleaning measures in place.
 Frequent contact areas disinfected very regularly, including door handles, light switches, hand rails, payment devices and service counters.
-Hydroalcoholic gel freely available in accommodation and in public areas.
-Guests required to wear masks in restaurant restrooms, face masks available at reception.
+Hydro-alcoholic gel freely available in accommodation and in public areas.
 Staff wear masks working in proximity to guests, have had additional training, use gloves in kitchens and housekeeping.
 Change of linen and towels every 3-4 days is included in the price for s/c accommodation; can be delivered to the door if preferred.

-1-metre social distancing in place; capacity and restaurant, pools and kids’ club adapted to ensure this is possible.
+Guests may be required to wear masks in common areas, and observe 1-metre social distancing.
+Reduced capacity in restaurant, pools and kids’ club.
 Protection screens installed at reception; one directional walkways introduced.

 Food and drink